vsespb/mt-aws-glacier/README.md

 ## Important bugs/missed features

 * Zero length files are ignored
-* chunk size hardcoded as 2MB
 * Only multipart upload implemented, no plain upload
 * No way to specify SNS topic
 * HTTP only, no way to configure HTTPS yet (however it works fine in HTTPS mode)
-* Some internal refactoring needed
-* Journal file **required to restore backup**.
-To be fixed.
-Will store file metainformation in archive description.

 ## Production ready